 My kids said you should also check out these gluten free chocolate donuts or these gluten free vanilla donuts!

-What are sufganiyot?
+What is sufganiyot?

 Sufganiyot sounds like such a fancy name for a jelly donut.
 And even funnier sounding is talking about just one sufaniyah!
 It is pretty easy to tell the difference.
 Deep-fried jelly donuts, aka sufganiyot (plural), or if you can eat just one, are called sufaniyah.